alanjames1987/marilyn/README.md

 myModel.title = 'Star Wars';
 myModel.director = 'George Lucas';

-// calling this method will trigger save befores and afters myModel.save(function(err, result){
+// calling the save method will trigger create befores and afters as well as save befores and afters myModel.save(function(err, result){
 	// result is the object created
 });